 Read more that accumulate in the atmosphere, especially in urban areas.
 This phenomenon is character...

-Read more or reddish mist that makes the air in the surrounding area unfit to breathe, and it can also cause respiratory and cardiovascular problems.
-Some VOCs pose extreme health risks, affecting the liver and central nervous system and even causing kidney damage or cancer.
+Read more or reddish fog that makes the environment unbreathable and contributes to respiratory conditions and cardiovascular accidents.
+Some VOCs are extremely dangerous to health, affecting the liver, central nervous system, or causing kidney damage and cancer.

-The levels of emissions depend on several factors, including how efficient the refinery is and the type of oil being refined.
-In general, the most modern and efficient refineries have more optimised, cleaner systems and tend to produce less emissions than older refineries.
+The amount of emissions produced depends on various factors, including the efficiency of the refinery and the type of oil being refined at its facilities.
+In general, more modern and efficient refineries tend to produce fewer emissions than older refineries, as they have less optimised and cleaner systems.

-In addition, refineries generate emissions during the gas-burning process used to remove waste gases that cannot be recovered or recycled.
-However, the levels of emissions vary depending on the efficiency of the refinery and the type of gas being burned.
+Additionally, refineries generate emissions during the process of burning gas used to eliminate residual gases that cannot be recovered or recycled.
+This activity, in turn, produces emissions, although the amount varies depending on the efficiency of the refinery and the type of gas being burned.
 (Sojinu, S. O., & Ejeromedoghene, O., 2019).

 Despite their importance in the global economy and the strategic resources they produce for countless sectors, oil refineries have a significant impact on the environment.